Down by Blackwaterside: Roud 564 Variant

 The Roud 564 variant of the song was popularised by a BBC Archive recording of an Irish Traveller, Mary Doran, recorded by Peter Kennedy and Sean O'Boyle on either 24 July or 1 August 1952.
 During the same recording sessions her husband Paddy Doran and Winnie Ryan also performed versions of the song.

 Mary Doran's version (or possibly Winnie Ryan's—see below) was popularised, either directly (from the Kennedy recording) or via the intermediary services of the singer A. L. Lloyd, by the singer Isla Cameron, who recorded a version in 1962.
 The younger singer Anne Briggs has also been stated to have obtained the song via Lloyd, although in the case of Briggs' own, 1971 recorded version (with notes by Lloyd) her version is merely stated to be "the one popularised from a BBC Archive recording of an Irish traveller, Mary Doran" and from opinions expressed elsewhere it seems most likely that she learned it from Cameron's recording or public performances (in the same discussion it is suggested that the version from Winnie Ryan of Belfast, not Mary Doran, was the likely source of the variant as subsequently popularised in the revival, and that Lloyd made an error in his liner note).
 Briggs in turn taught it to singer/guitarist Bert Jansch.
 Early in 1965, Briggs and Jansch were performing regularly together in folk clubs and spent most of the daytime at a friend's flat, collaborating on new songs and the development of complex guitar accompaniments for traditional songs.
 Briggs has noted that "Everybody up to that point was accompanying traditional songs in a very... three-chord way....
 It was why I always sang unaccompanied... but seeing Bert's freedom from chords, I suddenly realised–this chord stuff, you don't need it".
 "Blackwaterside" was one of the first songs that they worked on.
 Briggs belatedly recorded the song on her eponymous 1971 album (by which time she was playing a guitar accompaniment), though Jansch had recorded it (as "Blackwaterside") in 1966 on his album Jack Orion.
 It is not known when Jansch started singing the song in the folk clubs, but certainly before the recording of Jack Orion.
 The story of Jansch learning the tune from Briggs is retold in Ralph McTell's "A Kiss in the Rain."

 Recordings

 The Irish traditional singer Paddy Tunney recorded versions of both songs.
-A well as the traditional singers, the two songs have been covered by numerous artists including Isla Cameron, Anne Briggs, Bert Jansch, Sandy Denny, Show of Hands, Oysterband, the Clancy Brothers and Tommy Makem, particularly during the folk music boom in Britain in the 1960s.
+A well as the traditional singers, the two songs have been covered by numerous artists including Isla Cameron, Anne Briggs, Bert Jansch, Sandy Denny, Show of Hands, Oysterband, the Clancy Brothers and Tommy Makem, particularly during the UK's second folk music revival in the 1960s.

 A number of the artists in the recordings listed below have issued the same version on multiple albums.
 Only the first one of each version appears below.